“Keara Murphy is great character actress whose comic creations go beyond the one-dimensional sketches; they live, and make you laugh and cry“

-My brand new character comedy monologue series
+My character comedy monologue series

 THE SHARK’S MOUTH